cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesTag"></a>
 # **packagesTag**
-> PackageResponse packagesTag(owner, repo, identifier, data)
+> ModelPackage packagesTag(owner, repo, identifier, data)

 Add/Replace/Remove tags for a package.